coderefinery/manuals/meeting-checklist.rst

 Days before the meeting
 ------------------------
-* Send reminders to the #announcements streams.
+* Send reminders to the #events channel.
 You can find the old topic and reply to it, quoting the whole text.